Yes, it is OK to say “No” to your child.

 When your child is toddling about is the best time to teach them the concept of “no.” However, if you missed this window of opportunity, please start now.

-For a practical example, let us consider a toddler moving around the family room using tables to help them walk.
+For a practical example, let us consider a toddler moving around the family room using tables or chairs to support itself.
 Let’s say the toddler moves toward the electronic equipment and television and starts to touch them.
 You may use whatever method of training you deem appropriate, but THIS is when we stop the child, say “no” in a firm (not harsh) tone, and redirect them to appropriate areas of the family room.

 “But my child is strong-willed.
 They won’t stop until they are allowed to touch whatever they want to touch.”
-If these statements sound familiar, here’s what you need to know: YOU ARE THE PARENT.
+If this statement sound familiar, here’s what you need to know: YOU ARE THE PARENT.
 You aren’t saying “no” because you find it entertaining.
 What are the first 5 reasons you can think of as to why a toddler shouldn’t touch the electronics?
 One of those (if not the first) needs to be this: ELECTRONICS ARE NOT SAFE for toddlers.
-You as the parent – although you want to give your baby EVERY wonderful experience possible – know this is true.
+You as the parent–although you want to give your baby everything it wants–know this is true.
 If that baby hurts himself (or herself) on the electronics, YOU are to blame.
-Now, they may cry, get angry, throw a tantrum, WHATEVER, but does that change the fact that electronics are dangerous?
+Now, they may cry, get angry, throw a tantrum, or all of the above; does that change the fact that electronics are dangerous?
 No. You must redirect your toddler as many times as it takes to help them get away from the danger.
 This process teaches the concept of “no.”

-For those who need me to say this, here you go: do NOT say no just for the fun of it.
-Really consider the importance of this concept, and don’t use it as a game.
+For those who need me to say this, here you go: do NOT say “no” just for the fun of it.
+Really consider the importance of this concept, and don’t use it as a game–it helps them to trust you and your words when your children understand that “no” is a serious word.
 Also, do not put things in front of your child so you can teach this concept.
 A situation will present itself.
-A child must have a teachable spirit, but parents must use good sense, never pestering or being needlessly harsh.
+A child must have a teachable spirit, but parents must use good sense–never pester or be needlessly harsh.

 Saying “No” – Method 2